Swissquote vs Markets.com Comparison

 Swissquote requires a minimum deposit of $1000, while Markets.com requires a minimum deposit of $100.
-From our testing we found Swissquote offers spreads of N/A, while Markets.com offers spreads of 1.9 (as of Oct 2019).
+From our testing we found Swissquote offers spreads of N/A, while Markets.com offers spreads of 1.9.
 Swissquote supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Markets.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).

-Which brokers offers more tradeable asset classes, Swissquote or Markets.com?
+Which broker offers more tradeable asset classes, Swissquote or Markets.com?

-Both Swissquote and Markets.com allow you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Swissquote has 466, compared to 2179 from Markets.com.
+Both Swissquote and Markets.com allow you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)..
+Neither have Spread Betting Looking at total tradeable symbols, Swissquote has 472, compared to 2179 from Markets.com.

 Can I trade cryptocurrency with Swissquote or Markets.com?